ibm-cloud-docs/ContinuousDelivery/scc_integration.md

 {: important}

 This tool integration verifies the security and compliance posture of your toolchain by identifying the location of the evidence locker and the path to the evidence summary.
 For more information about evidence format and structure, see [Evidence](/docs/devsecops?topic=devsecops-devsecops-evidence).
 You can also configure a pipeline task to trigger security and compliance scans by using this tool.

+{{site.data.keyword.compliance_short}} supports two scan types: the older hybrid cloud scan and the new cloud scan.
+Both of these scan types can find toolchains and associated evidence, as it is configured in the **Name**, **Evidence repository name or URL**, and **Evidence namespace** fields within the {{site.data.keyword.compliance_short}} tool integration.

+The **trigger validation scan after deploy** field, and the other three trigger scan option fields work only with hybrid cloud scans.
+{: tip}

 Configure {{site.data.keyword.compliance_short}} to embed security checks into your workflows to monitor for security and compliance: